-On the other hand, if you are looking to invest in coins which have good value and are easy to sell, this series might be your best starting point.
+On the other hand, if you are looking to invest in coins that have good value and are easy to sell, this series might be your best starting point.
 These coins are made of 24-karat gold and some of them are available in very limited numbers.
 As legal tender coins, they are far easier to trade than bars and rounds.

-Whether you are looking for some nice and valuable coins to add to your personal collection or you’re into the trading of numismatics, these coins are an excellent investment of your money.
+Whether you are looking for some nice and valuable coins to add to your collection or you’re into the trading of numismatics, these coins are an excellent investment of your money.
 Their availability is limited and there’s a substantial interest in them on the market.

 The early First Spouse gold coins, such as Martha Washington, Jefferson’s Liberty, and Dolley Madison were minted in relatively larger quantities, though still small enough to be considered a good catch.
-In comparison, some of the later coins are in much shorter supply which may make them even more desirable.
+In comparison, some of the later coins are in a much shorter supply which may make them even more desirable.

 Any way you slice it, the First Spouse series is a safe bet for both collectors and investors as the future of 24-karat gold looks as solid as its quality.

-**note - these coins are not in their original mint boxes.
+**Note - these coins are not in their original mint boxes.